linkerd/rfc/design/0005-circuit-breaking.md

    User can configure ejection based on many different metrics.
 These metrics would be calculated over a given time range.
    - Success Rate
+     - Usecase: Most intuitive and generalised circuit breaking policy based on failure/success classification selected by user.
    - Percentile Latencies
+     - Usecase: Let's say we have a service for which we cannot configure timeouts due to any reason.
+For example, few of the requests are expected to take longer than others.
+In this case, we cannot have circuit breaking on success rate.
+In these cases, we can rely on latency based circuit breaking
    - Consecutive Failures
+     - Usecase: In case, there are lot of failing requests due to some issue, we need to fail quickly instead of waiting for next time window evaluation
 2. For TCP based communication -
    [Example](https://drive.google.com/open?id=1yAAurygsZQ-r58TEA0QiFf9Sz15jqRJV)